TheSharks/WildBeastDocs/docs/install_linux.md

 Welcome to the installation guide for WildBeast on Linux!
-In this guide, we'll walk you through the installation and deployment process for the WildBeast bot on Linux.
+In this guide, we'll walk you through the installation and deployment process for WildBeast on Linux.

 ## Prerequisites